elliotwoods/ofxSquash/Readme.md

 Squash is a library of compression algorithms with clean abstraction so that you can access a wide range of compression algorithms with a single API.
 This addon is an implementation of Squash (https://quixdb.github.io/squash/) for use with openFrameworks.

+Go to https://quixdb.github.io/squash-benchmark/ to see which compression algorithm is best for your use case.

 ![exampleVideoGrabberAndGui](https://raw.githubusercontent.com/elliotwoods/ofxSquash/master/exampleVideoGrabberAndGui/screenshot.png)

 Compatability